jglovier/jglovier.github.io/_posts/2014-07-05-a-time-to-work-and-a-time-to-play.md

 ## The Dead Sea

-Growing up I remember hearing an illustration that stuck with me.
-The illustration described a body of water that has a source, but no outlet.
-According to this analogy, such a body of water cannot sustain life.
+I once heard an illustration that really stuck with me.
+The illustration describes a body of water that has a source, but no outlet, and according to this analogy, such a body of water cannot sustain life.
 However, a pond with both a source and an outlet can have a flourishing ecosystem.

-The point of the illustration is that we must not be only receivers, but we must also be givers.
+The point of the illustration is that if we are to flourish in life - both for our own benefit and for the benefit of those we have the priviledge of being in relationships with - we must not only be receivers, but we must also be givers.

 The reverse is also true.
 The idea that we can constantly output without a sufficient source of input is just as crazy as thinking we can go through life taking and never giving back.